jameslupolt/cockroach-docs-vector-search/README.md

 uv run python index_book.py
 ```

 Each indexer is incremental -- re-run anytime to pick up new content.
 Already-indexed chunks are skipped via content hashing.
-The Confluence indexer re-indexes all configured pages on each run to pick up edits.
+T

 ### Update the index